amr080/docs-template/docs/user/using-centrifuge/onboarding/index.md

 # Onboarding to a Pool

-Investing in Centrifuge requires onboarding as an investor to each specific pool.
+Investing in XFT requires onboarding as an investor to each specific pool.
 Submitting personal information for KYC and signing a subscription document with the pool's issuer usually takes 5-7 minutes, but it can take 1-2 days when the country of citizenship or country of incorporation is not supported by the automated onboarding.

 ![](./images/onboarding_shufti.png)

-**Onboard as investor:** Onboarding as an investor is a one-time step to verify personal information for KYC ("Know your customer") through the Centrifuge onboarding flow powered by [Shufti Pro](https://shuftipro.com/).
+**Onboard as investor:** Onboarding as an investor is a one-time step to verify personal information for KYC ("Know your customer") through the XFT onboarding flow powered by [Shufti Pro](https://shuftipro.com/).
 Once an investor is onboarded, they are eligible to invest in any open pool.

 **Onboard to a pool:** Onboarding to a pool requires signing a subscription agreement with the pool issuer.
 Once the agreement has been signed by both parties, and the issuer approves the investment request, the investor can place an investment into the pool.